OAK

 • What is the most popular airline offering First Class flights to Oakland?

-Among KAYAK users, Alaska Airlines is the most popular airline offering First Class seats on flights to Oakland.
+Among KAYAK users, Delta is the most popular airline offering First Class seats on flights to Oakland.

 • Which airlines offer First Class tickets on flights to Oakland?

 Traveling to Oakland and want to offer yourself a First Class experience?
-Depending on the origin, the following airlines offer seats in First Class: Alaska Airlines and Delta.
+Depending on the origin, the following airlines offer seats in First Class: Delta.

 • How does KAYAK find such good deals on First Class tickets to Oakland?